bettachini/MecanicaAnaliticaComputacional/88presentación/jose_2024/paper.md

 ## Statement of need
 Latin American public universities face two simultaneous constrains: tight budgets and the need to accommodate their classes' schedules to day-working students [@vallejoGoogle:2022].
 These cash-stripped universities seldom avail computing resources for courses that are not directly related to computer science or programming.
-Also, as undergraduate programs on engineering at Latin American universities are usually longer than the three-years bachelors at their Anglo-Saxon counterparts, it is quite common that students are already inserted into the labour market while studying, so they have a tight schedule and are not able to attend to the university during daytime hours.
+Also, as undergraduate programs on engineering at Latin American universities are usually longer than the three-year bachelor's degrees at their Anglo-Saxon counterparts, it is quite common for students to already be part of the labour market while studying.
+As a result, they have tight schedules and are often unable to attend to university during daytime hours.
 <!--
 Ojalá fuera cierto.
 Sinceramiento: ni saben que existen las alternativas de software libre.
 Authorities of these cash-stripped universities often ask that any solution to introduce students to coding skills should be based upon open-source fee-free resources.
 -->

 <!--